 Is it hard to keep friendships with kids from my neighborhood or my old school?

 The outcome depends entirely on you and your friendships.
 Most students find that they stay close to a small group of pre-Nobles friends while making many new friends at Nobles.

 If two students from the same school come to Nobles, will they be together all the time?

-Nobles’ Middle School hosts one dance per school year.
+Nobles’ middle school hosts one dance per school year.
 Inevitably, Nobles middle schoolers are invited to many dances hosted by other Boston-area schools.
-Dances and other social events for Middle Schoolers are organized and planned by the Student Life Council (SLC) representatives with help and guidance from the Middle School faculty.
+Dances and other social events are organized and planned by the middle school Student Life Council (SLC) representatives with help and guidance from the middle school faculty.